 - Anything else you need to know about the library!

-During the regular fall and spring semesters, you can also get one-on-one research help during our Ask a Librarian Office Hours (look for the desk just inside the library entrance):
+During the regular fall and spring semesters, you can also get one-on-one research help during our Ask a Librarian Office Hours:

 - Fri: 9:00 am to 11:00 am

 How to Search